 How to pick the right jazz band for your wedding, corporate event or fundraiser.

-Are you planning a event?
-You may be asking yourself, “how do I pick the right live music?”
-This is a great question!
+Are you planning an event?
+You may be asking yourself: “How do I pick the right live music?”
+Great question!
 Live jazz bands are a great way to bring extra class and energy to your special occasion.
 There are some additional questions that you can ask yourself as you put it all together.

 Featured performance?
 The sky’s the limit here.
 If you are planning a fundraiser, or corporate event (or even a wedding) with featured entertainment you can get creative in imagining what kind of a group to book.
 Your jazz night out might include a stellar modern jazz quintet, a Sinatra style act or swing jazz group playing the music of Django Reinhardt.